 - AngloGold Ashanti Ltd. (AU): This company is stationed in Johannesburg, South Africa and is one of the largest gold producers with operations across the globe.
 In fact, the company has an alliance with Thani Dubai Mining Limited to develop and explore mines across North Africa and the Middle East, possibly diversifying their pipeline even more.

 - Yamana Gold, Inc. (AUY): This stock offers itself as one of the smaller miners for those looking for more growth potential.
-The fund also pays out a nice dividend to its shareholders, currently at 1.2%.
+The fund also pays out a nice dividend to its shareholders.

-- Allied Nevada Gold Corp Allied (ANV): This relatively small stock offers the rare exposure of a gold miner based within U.S. borders.
-The vast majority of this is in Nevada where the company owns just over 61,000 acres of mineral rights.
+- Allied Nevada Gold Corp.
+(ANV): This relatively small stock offers the rare exposure of a gold miner based within U.S. borders.
+As the name suggests, the vast majority of operations are in Nevada where the company holds various mineral rights.

-- Gold Fields Ltd. (GFI): This stock comes in as a mid cap firm with a strong dividend yield for those looking for a steady income stream.
-The South African firm has total attributable gold equivalent mineral reserves of 78 million ounces and mineral resources of 281 million ounces, suggesting it will be able to produce for years to come.
+- Gold Fields Ltd. (GFI): This stock comes in as a mid-cap firm with a strong dividend yield for those looking for a steady income stream.
+The South African firm has total attributable gold equivalent mineral reserves of 64 million ounces and mineral resources of 155 million ounces, suggesting it will be able to produce for years to come.

 - Harmony Gold Mining Co.
-Ltd (HMY): Harmony is one of the largest gold miners in South Africa.
-In addition to its South Africa holdings, the company also does a great deal of business in Papua New Guinea.
+Ltd. (HMY): Harmony is one of the largest gold miners in South Africa.
+In addition to its South African holdings, the company also does a great deal of business in Papua New Guinea.

 - Rangold Resources Limited (GOLD): This company is located in Jersey, the British Crown Dependency island just off the coast of France.
-This is likely done for tax reasons as the firm’s main operations are in western and central Africa, specifically Mali and Senegal among others.
+This is likely done for tax reasons as the firm’s main operations are in western and central Africa, specifically Mali and Senegal.

-- Royal Gold, Inc. (RGLD): This company was founded in the early 90′s and is based in Denver, Colorado.
-RGLD doesn’t do a lot of actual mining, instead the company invests in royalty interests in various mining operations from around the world, gaining exposure to the precious metal that way.
+- Royal Gold, Inc. (RGLD): This company was founded in the early 90s and is based in Denver, Colorado.
+RGLD doesn’t do a lot of actual mining but rather invests in royalty interests in various mining operations from around the world, gaining exposure to the precious metal that way.

-- New Gold Inc. (NGD): Along with mining gold, this firm also has significant operations in silver and copper, which may make for an interesting play to spread exposure across several metals.
+- New Gold Inc. (NGD): Along with mining gold, this firm also has significant operations in silver and copper, which may make for an interesting play.
 This Canadian company has a portfolio of miners that stretches across the Americas with mines in the U.S., Mexico, and Chile.

-- Agnico-Eagle Mines Limited (AEM): This stock may be a great long-term play as it has payed a cash dividend for nearly 30 consecutive years.
+- Agnico-Eagle Mines Limited (AEM): This stock may be a great long-term play as it has payed a cash dividend consistently over the years.
 The firm is also one of the more diversified on the list with mines in Canada, Finland, Mexico and a variety of smaller operations in a number of other countries as well.

 - International Tower Hill Mines Ltd. (THM): This firm is a small-cap gold explorer for those wishing to diversify from just miners in their portfolio.
 Investors should note that the firm has 115 mining claims across a small district in Alaska, hoping to find gold in this region of the world.

 Gold bullion is perhaps the safest and most hassle-free way to maintain gold exposure.
-The biggest issue when holding physical bullion comes from purchasing the metal itself, which can run up costs exponentially depending on the amount that someone wishes to purchase.
-Gold bullion allows an investor to know exactly where their money went, what it is worth, and immediate access to the metal should they ever need it.
-For those that can afford to purchase physical bullion, your only real worry is where to store it and keep it safe [see also Three Reasons Why Gold Is Overvalued]:
+The biggest issue when holding physical bullion comes from purchasing the metal itself, which can run up costs exponentially depending on the amount that you wish to purchase.
+Gold bullion allows an investor to know exactly where their money went, what it’s worth, and have immediate access to the metal should they ever need it.
+For those that can afford to purchase physical bullion, your only real worry is where to store it and keep it safe:

 Futures were the original method for obtaining exposure to commodities.
 These contracts can be difficult to understand and require a rather complex futures account, so they are not meant for the average investor.
-For those who fully understand the nuances of these contracts, futures can be one of the most powerful trading tools for an investor, as they offer exposure that, in some cases, can be found nowhere else in the market.
-The following futures are offered on the COMEX via the CME Group [see also Three Ways To Play $2,000 Gold]:
+For those who fully understand the nuances of these contracts, futures can be one of the most powerful trading tools for an investor as they offer exposure that, in some cases, can be found nowhere else in the market.
+The below futures are offered on the COMEX via the CME Group.

 - MGC E-micro Gold: These contracts represent a much smaller amount of gold than other contracts.
 While GC Gold contracts represent 100 ounces of gold, these futures (which are not optionable) represent just 10 troy ounces.